Sanglorian/orcus/Orcus Advanced Options - current.md

 A *geas* places a command on a creature to carry out some service or to refrain from some action or course of activity, as desired by you.
 The creature must be of your level or lower and be able to understand you.
 While a geas cannot compel a creature to kill itself or perform acts that would result in certain death, it can cause almost any other course of activity.

-The geased creature must follow the given instructions until the geas is completed, no matter how long it takes.
+If the instructions are to complete a specific, achievable goal, the geased creature must follow the given instructions until the *geas* is completed, no matter how long it takes.

-If the instructions involve some open-ended task that the recipient cannot complete through his own actions the craft remains in effect for a maximum of one day per level you have.
+If the instructions involve some open-ended task that the recipient cannot complete through their own actions the craft remains in effect for a maximum of one day per level you have.
 A clever recipient can subvert some instructions.

 If the subject is prevented from obeying the *geas* for 24 hours, it loses one recovery.
 It cannot regain this recovery while the geas remains.

+*Religion check:* With a moderate DC Religion check (based on the level of the target), you can target a creature of level higher than your own.

 ### Restore Revenant